 If you want to fly your drone commercially, whether you’re a UK national or not, you need to apply to the CAA for permission.
 As part of the application process, you’ll also need to attend a course where they will assess whether or not you can safely and securely pilot the aircraft whilst obeying current laws and regulations.

 How do you know if you’re flying the drone for commercial purposes or not?
 Well, the key elements as defined by the CAA are ‘…any flight by a small unmanned aircraft…in return for remuneration or other valuable consideration’

 Any permission that is granted by the CAA will be valid for 12 months, at which point you can renew if necessary.
 There are two types of permissions that the CAA grants for commercial operations; standard and non-standard.
 For non-standard permissions there are lots of factors to take into account, and, regardless of the type of permission you have, you’ll be required to have appropriate insurance to cover the commercial operation.

 If you want to know how much you’ll need to pay to operate a drone commercially in the UK, you can find the updated list of charges here.

-To conclude, always follow the drone code and fly your drone within line of sight at less than 400ft.
+To conclude, always follow the drone code and fly your drone within the line of sight at less than 400ft.
 The UK has a great online resource for flying your drone safely; dronesafe.uk.
 In addition to this, there are numerous drone safety apps out there too.
 My favorite is Drone Assist and it’s available on both IOS and Android.
-It provides up to date and accurate information on where you can and can’t fly, and, areas where you should be extremely cautious.
+It provides up-to-date and accurate information on where you can and can’t fly, and, areas where you should be extremely cautious.
 It’s powered by NATS, the main Air Traffic Control provider.

 Do you have any questions about flying your drone in the UK?
 If so, feel free to comment below and I’d be happy to help.
-As a UK national and drone pilot myself, I have done countless hours of research into the laws of piloting drones in the UK and would be happy to help with any questions; large or small.
+As a UK national drone pilot myself, I have done countless hours of research into the laws of piloting drones in the UK and would be happy to help with any questions; large or small.